ftvkyo/ftvkyo.github.io/content/cv.md

     "Edinburgh, UK"
 >}}

-- Learn more about the organization at the [Edinburgh Hacklab Wiki](https://wiki.ehlab.uk)
+- Learn more about the organisation at the [Edinburgh Hacklab Wiki](https://wiki.ehlab.uk)
 - I went to [EMF Camp](https://emfcamp.org) 2024 with Edinburgh Hacklab (and had a great time)